wgst/ml-gas-surface/docs/adaptive_sampling/high_error_structure_search.md

 ### Model initializer
-Function for creating an NQCDynamics model object using ASE calculator (here SchNet calculator).
+Function *schnet_model_pes* is used for creating an NQCDynamics model object utilizing ASE calculator (here SchNet calculator).

+{: .note }
+This function can be replaced with any MLIP that can be accessed through ASE calculator.

 ```jl
 function schnet_model_pes(model_path, cur_atoms)